 List of content you will read in this article:

-Anyone who uses Linux daily should be familiar with how to make new files.
+Anyone who uses Linux operating system daily should be familiar with how to create a text file in Linux or Linux create file command.
 A new file may be created using either the command line or the desktop file manager.
 You should have been granted writing permissions on the parent directory to generate a new file.
 If you don't, you'll get a permission denied mistake.
-This tutorial will provide brief information on how you can create a text file in Linux.
+This tutorial will provide brief information about how to create a file in Linux.

-How to Create a Text File in Linux
+How to Create a Text File in Linux?
+[Varius Methods]

 We may use the touch command to change the timestamps of current files and folders and create new, empty files.
 The touch command is the simplest and most unforgettable way to generate new, empty folders.